0xSugar/JavaRushTasks/README.md

-Some of tasks that I do during learning Java on JavaRush.
-Not all of them... for now I did 500+ task, but mainly they are simple.
+Some of tasks I do during learning Java on JavaRush.
+Not all of them... for now I've done 500+ tasks of which about 200 weren't so simple